justin-chambers/Week4ProgrammingAssignment/README.md

 2. Attach the column names to the raw features
 3. Map the activity descriptions to the proper activity labels
 4. Tidy up the data.frames before merging
-      a.
-Add a actitity descriptions column
+      - Add a actitity descriptions column
-      b.
-Add a subject id column
+      - Add a subject id column
-      c.
-Remove all feature columns that don't include 'mean' or 'std' in their column name
+      - Remove all feature columns that don't include 'mean' or 'std' in their column name
 5. Merge training and test data sets
 6. Generate the tidy data output
-      a.
-Grouped the merged data by subject and activity
+      - Grouped the merged data by subject and activity
-      b.
-Summarize the merged data using averages over all other features
+      - Summarize the merged data using averages over all other features
-      c.
-Format the numbers to scientific notation
+      - Format the numbers to scientific notation
 7. Write the output to text

 For further details, read the comments in `run_analysis.R`.